Who We Are

 Neil Pennock, Co-Founder and Chair

-After losing his partner Trace following a stem cell transplant, Neil co-founded The TLR Foundation to honour his legacy and ensure more patients get the care and support they need.
-By day, Neil works in financial program management – but his true passion is helping others.
-He leads the Foundation’s stem cell donor recruitment efforts and nursing scholarship programs with tireless dedication and heart.
+After losing his partner Trace following a stem cell transplant, Neil co founded The TLR Foundation to honour his legacy and help ensure more people get the care and support they need.
+Neil works in financial program management and leads TLR’s stem cell donor recruitment efforts and nursing scholarship programs, driven by a strong belief in community, education, and showing up when it matters most.

 Kathryn Viegas, Co-Founder and Vice Chair

-Kathryn brings a unique blend of compassion, legal expertise and lived experience to the Foundation.
-A long-time friend of Trace, she co-founded TLR to turn grief into action.
-As an immigration lawyer and advocate, Kathryn is deeply committed to equity and inclusion – values that shape everything she does to support TLR’s mission.
+Kathryn brings a blend of compassion, legal expertise, and lived experience to the Foundation.
+A long time friend of Trace, she co founded TLR to turn grief into action.
+As an immigration lawyer and the owner of Nomos Legal, TLR’s corporate sponsor, Kathryn’s deeply committed to equity and inclusion.
+Those values guide her work and shape how she supports TLR’s mission.

 Gloria Vincent, Director